-Coach Dirck has is another coach with some GHS Track and Field history of her own, as she was a thrower in the program back in the day.
+Coach Dirck has established herself as a quality coach over who has dedicated herself to the program over the years.
+Coach Dirck also has GHS Track and Field history of her own, as she was a thrower in the program back in the day.
 We always appreciate when former athletes come back to the program.
 Over the past years she has continued to grow and build the girls' throwing program here at Geneva.
-Coach Dirck has two daughters at who are big into dance and also teaches special education at GMSS.
+Coach Dirck has two daughters at who are big into dance, and she also teaches special education at GMSS.

 Asst.
-Distance - Chris Palmquist and Margaret McDonnell
+Distance - Jenna Kortenhoeven